This lesson is being piloted (Beta version)

 2. Test execution: tests need should be executed multiple times when code is changed some way, when implementing new features or when fixing bugs.
 Thus execution of tests should be automated as much as possible with the help of test frameworks (i.e. test tools) and CI/CD infrastructure.

-3. Checking the correctness of test outputs: this is done by comparing the output of test cases with the expected output of the software and should be automated as well.
+3. Checking the test outputs: this is done by comparing the output of test cases with the expected output of the software and should be automated as well.

 Key Points